jonasjberg/autonameow/tests/README.md

   USAGE:  integration_runner.sh ([OPTIONS])

   OPTIONS:     -f [EXP]   Execute scripts by filtering basenames.
                           Argument [EXP] is passed to grep as-is.
                           Scripts whose basename does not match the expression are skipped.
                -h         Display usage information and exit.
                -q         Suppress output from test suites.
                -w         Write HTML test reports to disk.
                           Note: The "raw" log file is always written.

   All options are optional.
 Default behaviour is to export test result reports and print the test results to stdout/stderr in real-time.

+  EXIT CODES:   0         All tests/assertions passed.
+                1         Any tests/assertions FAILED.
+                2         Runner itself failed or aborted.

+  Project website: www.github.com/jonasjberg/autonameow
 ```